khanhnguyen18/public-obsidian-vault/AWS Solution Architect - Practice Test 1.md

   - Disabling the service will delete all remaining data, including your findings and configurations before relinquishing the service permissions and resetting the service.
 So, this is the correct option for our use case.
     *Wrong*
 - You can stop Amazon GuardDuty from analyzing your data sources at any time by choosing to suspend the service in the general settings.
 This will immediately stop the service from analyzing data, but does not delete your existing findings or configurations.
+- You can stop Amazon GuardDuty from analyzing your data sources at any time by choosing to suspend the service in the general settings.
+This will immediately stop the service from analyzing data, but does not delete your existing findings or configurations.